 The World Made Otherwise by Timothy J. Gorringe

 With Liberty and Justice for Whom? by Craig Gay

-It may be felt that Marxism is now so dated that Capital and the Kingdom can be of no more than historic interest.
+Capital and the Kingdom comes from an essentially Marxist viewpoint and it may be felt that this is now so dated that it can be of no more than historic interest.
 However, the ideas set out in it are often heard from the mouths of bishops and other church leaders and there are signs that they are making a political comeback.
 It is thus important that their theoretical basis be understood and analysed and this book contains a clear exposition of them.